-- manages the day-to-day operation of our SEND Policy and maintains the SEND register; - co-ordinates the provision for children's special educational needs and maintains a provision map which shows the range of additional support provided for pupils in our school, - supports and advises colleagues; - oversees all assessments of the progress made by pupils with SEND; - arranges and attends all review meetings, many of which they will chair. - maintains records of all children with SEND; - acts as a main point of communication with parents and carers, in addition to the class teacher; - acts as the link with external agencies and support services; - monitors and evaluates this Special Educational Needs Policy, and reports to the governing body;

-- manages a range of resources, both human and material, to enable appropriate provision to be made for children with SEND; - contributes to the professional development of all staff, in relation to understanding and meeting the needs of pupils with SEND.
+- manages the day-to-day operation of our SEND Policy and maintains the SEND register; - co-ordinates the provision for children's special educational needs and maintains a provision map which shows the range of additional support provided for pupils in our school, - supports and advises colleagues; - oversees all assessments of the progress made by pupils with SEND; - arranges and attends all review meetings, many of which they will chair. - maintains records of all children with SEND; - acts as a main point of communication with parents and carers, in addition to the class teacher: - acts as the link with external agencies and support services; - monitors and evaluates this Special Educational Needs Policy, and reports to the governing body; - manages a range of resources, both human and material, to enable appropriate provision to be made for children with SEND; - contributes to the professional development of all staff, in relation to understanding and meeting the needs of pupils with SEND. - Will manage the day-to-day running of the Canopy, including meetings, organising therapists and all matters concerning individual EHCP's.

-5 The role of the governing body
+7 The role of the governing body